 - Verbal: Includes but not limited to communications made in person, by phone, voicemail or other auditory means.

-- Physical: Includes but not limited to assault, battery, fighting, alcohol poisoning, false imprisonment, prohibiting a person from entering or departing a room/car, event through force or presence, or otherwise confining a person and any unwanted physical contact between individuals or attempts of physical threat.
+- Physical: Includes but not limited to assault; battery; fighting; alcohol poisoning; false imprisonment; prohibiting a person from entering or departing a room, car or event through force or presence; or otherwise confining a person and any unwanted physical contact between individuals or attempts of physical threat.

-- Written: Includes but not limited to instant messaging, internet usage, email, cell phone (texting, etc.), social networking sites, letters, signs, chalkboards, whiteboards, discussion boards, memes and videos.
+- Written: Includes but not limited to instant messaging, internet usage, email, cell phone (texting, etc.), social networking sites (including the Virtual Community), letters, signs, chalkboards, whiteboards, discussion boards, memes and videos.